LogtalkDotOrg/logtalk3/adapters/NOTES.md

 in `use_module/2` directives.
 You may also set the Logtalk `portability`, and `unknown_predicates` compiler flags to `warning` in order to detect unqualified calls to library predicates.
-All the module libraries must be loaded prior to compilation of objects and categories containing calls to the library predicates.
+All the module libraries must be loaded prior to the compilation of objects and categories containing calls to the library predicates.

-macOS users of the `SWI-Prolog.app` application, must add the definitions for the `LOGTALKHOME` and `LOGTALKUSER` environment variables to their `~/.plrc` or `~/.swiplrc` or `.config/swi-prolog/init.pl` init files (as macOS GUI applications *don't* inherit shell environment variable values):
+macOS users of the `SWI-Prolog.app` application must add the definitions for the `LOGTALKHOME` and `LOGTALKUSER` environment variables to their `~/.plrc` or `~/.swiplrc` or `.config/swi-prolog/init.pl` init files (as macOS GUI applications *don't* inherit shell environment variable values):